jitisthename/FB-Network/README.md

 Our study uses big data from a smartphone app (Fishbrain) to reveal that recreational fishing trips create a dense network of lake connectivity that spans a continent and drives the spread of aquatic invasive species.

+STATUS:
-This manuscript is under submission.
+This manuscript is being submitted for publication